 You also can come to the train station on the day of your departure and buy the tickets at the ticket booth.
 They start to sell the ticket three hours before the departure time.
 However, the ticket you want might be sold out and you end up buying a more expensive one or even worse you have to delay your trip to Bandung Indonesia.

 Since the railway networks in Indonesia were built during Dutch settlement in the 19th century, the train stations were built first, then towns were established around it.
 Hence, train stations are always downtown.

 As a traveler, downtown is easier to reach than going out of the city limit to the airports or toll roads.
 Bandung train station has two entrances: the older one is at Stasiun Timur street, the newer one is at Kebon Kawung street no.43.
-If you go out through the new station, there are many one to five stars hotels within walking distance and many delicious restaurants too, including the many shops, hotels, and restaurants in Paskal Hypersquare.
+If you go out through the new station, there are many hotels within walking distance (check out the hotels at Kebon Kawung street and Pasirkaliki – H.O.S.
+Cokroaminoto street) and many restaurants too, including the many shops, hotels, and restaurants in Paskal Hypersquare.
 Even Pasar Baru Trade Center is within walking distance if you go out through the old Bandung train station.